ruairitobrien/ruairitobrien-blog/src/render/posts/does-tdd-work.html.md

 * Higher motivation of developers that were using TDD methodology.
 * The project developed by using TDD might be easier.

-The conclusion of that paper were less positive than Janzen's as they rightly concluded the results were too varied and sample sizes too small to draw any positive conclusions.
+The findings of that paper were less positive than Janzen's as they rightly noted the results were too varied and the sample sizes too small to draw any positive conclusions.

 Another [controlled experiment conducted in 2012](http://www.ipr.mdh.se/pdf_publications/2345.pdf) once again concluded that TDD is probably a good thing but that more evidence is needed.